d-callan/persiste/README.md

 **P**ersistence **E**vidence via **R**ate **S**ignatures **I**n **S**tate **T**ransition **E**volution

-A generalized framework for detecting constraint signatures in life-like systems, inspired by HyPhy's statistical philosophy but built for modern compute infrastructure.
+A generalized, **exploratory** framework for detecting constraint signatures in life-like systems, inspired by HyPhy's statistical philosophy but conceptually reframed around baseline vs. constraint.

 ## Overview

 PERSISTE detects constraint by comparing observed transition rates against a baseline generative process.
-The framework is domain-agnostic—plugins provide domain-specific instantiations for:
+The framework is domain-agnostic—plugins provide domain-specific instantiations.

-- **Phylogenetics** (`persiste-phylo`): HyPhy-compatible selection analysis
-- **Assembly Theory** (`persiste-assembly`): Chemical constraint in prebiotic systems
-- **Viral Quasispecies** (`persiste-quasispecies`): Population-level constraint
-- **Ecological Networks** (`persiste-ecology`): Interaction constraint
+**Current status:** this repository is primarily an exploration of the underlying framework ideas.
+The plugins should be treated as research prototypes, not robust scientific software.

+- **Phylogenetics** (`persiste-phylo`): FEL-like selection analysis as a **non-rigorous proof-of-concept** that the reframed framework can reproduce HyPhy-adjacent workflows.
+It is **not** intended to be a drop-in replacement for HyPhy.
+- **Assembly Theory** (`persiste-assembly`): an exploratory sandbox driven by curiosity about assembly theory, and an example of framework flexibility.

+Coming soon (exploratory):

+- **Gene content**: gain/loss dynamics
+- **Copy number**: copy number dynamics

+## What this project is (and isn’t)

+- **Exploration / prototyping**
+  The goal is to explore a general “baseline vs. constraint” inference pattern across domains.
+- **Not production-ready**
+  Expect incomplete APIs, rough edges, and changing interfaces.
+- **Not yet robust**
+  The methods and implementations here should not be treated as fully validated or publication-grade without independent verification.

 ## Core Concept